Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="https://github.com/perliedman/leaflet-control-geocoder">Leaflet Control Geocoder</a>
 		</td><td>
-			A clean and extensible control that uses Nominatim (OSM) or Bing to locate places.
-Easy to adapt for other providers.
+			A clean and extensible control for both geocoding and reverse geocoding.
+Builtin support for Nominatim, Bing, MapQuest, Mapbox, What3Words, Google and Photon.
+Easy to extend to other providers.
 		</td><td>
 			<a href="https://github.com/perliedman">Per Liedman</a>
 		</td>